October 15 is National Latinx AIDS Awareness Day.

 AIDS 2018 is expected to convene over 18,000 delegates from around the world including up to 1,000 journalists.
 It will be held at the Amsterdam RAI in the Netherlands.
 The International AIDS Society, the world's leading independent association of HIV professionals, is organizing AIDS 2018 in collaboration with international, regional and national partners.
 To find out more, visit aids2018.org.

-March 10 is National Girls and Women HIV/AIDS Awareness Day
+September 27 is National Gay Men's HIV/AIDS Awareness Day